"It was a beneficial experience and I would recommend it to any new student thinking of earning a Master's degree."

 Over the course of several months, as Woolfrey researched her options on the Internet, she kept seeing ads for online graduate degree programs.
 University of the Rockies caught her attention, especially with the opportunity to take online courses and earn her Master of Arts in Psychology and specialize in Mediation and Conflict Resolution.
 She was surprised by how convenient it could be to study and do her coursework while at home.

 Taking the first step of enrolling was not easy at first, and before that she had to overcome her fear.
-For the courage to do that, she credits Katie Beecher, her Admissions Counselor, who encouraged her to take the plunge.
-"Without Katie, I would not be enrolled at University of the Rockies today.
+For the courage to do that, she credits her Enrollment Services Advisor, who encouraged her to take the plunge.
+"Without her, I would not be enrolled at University of the Rockies today.
 It was such a big, frightening step to make this commitment."
 At one point, she said, "I was actually enrolled to start with the January session.
-But I panicked, and called Katie to drop out.
-She agreed to withdraw me from the January course, but would not let me drop out altogether.
+But I panicked, and called her to drop out.
+My advisor agreed to withdraw me from the January course, but would not let me drop out altogether.
 She made me promise that I'd start back up in February.
-So, I kept my promise, started in February, and so far, it is one of the best things I've done in ten years."
+So, I kept my promise, started in February, and so far, it is one of the best things I've done."

 Wendy completed her coursework in October 2010 and graduated the following year after completing the comprehensive final exam.
 She is also happy to report that both of her children are now in college: her son attends State of New York Maritime College and her daughter is at West Chester University.
 Reflecting on her time at University of the Rockies, Wendy says, "It was a beneficial experience and I would recommend it to any new student thinking of earning a Master's degree."
 We look forward to hearing updates from Wendy on life as a Rockies alumnus.